franklinbrooks/Planets/README.md

 * [Node](https://nodejs.org/) - The backend web framework used
 * [NPM](https://www.npmjs.com/) - Dependency Management
 * [Express](expressjs.com) - The frontend web framework used

+## Getting Started

+This project includes a package.JSON file which provides details for the above dependencies and others.
+These files are imported into the node_modules folder by Node Package Manager.
+Font-Awesome and Materialize-CSS are linked via CDN.

+Download or clone repo.
+Run npm install in terminal.
+Run npm start from terminal.

 ## Minimum Viable Product
 - Use PostgreSQL & Express to build full stack web app